onkis/crypto-shell/readme.md

 # Welcome to Cypto Shell.
-A holding place for initial crypto ideas

-The crypto ecosystem moves very quickly.
-Being able to adapt rapidly is important

-This branch is all about building a "traditional" node/express/knex app shell
+The repo for rotipay.com

 Try the production build at rotipay.com https://rotipay.com/